MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 #### Parameters

 *`right`*\
-the `bitset` that is to be combined bitwise with the target bitset.
+The `bitset` that is to be combined bitwise with the target bitset.

 #### Return Value